ehanahamed/ehui/site/js/modals.js.md

       /* if [0] is "a", ".button" class gets added automatically */ },
   ],
+  useList: boolean, /* defaults to true */
+  /*
+    if true, modal element is added to modals.list, and modals.create() returns index of element on modals.list

+    if false, modal element is NOT added to modals.list, and modals.create() returns the modal's html element */
   classList: [], /* array of optional modal classes as strings */ /* ".modal" is added automatically */
   contentClassList: [] /* array of optional modal > content classes as strings */